Treats cancer, including head, neck, and colorectal cancer.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-This medicine needs to be given slowly, so the needle will remain in place for at least an hour.
-The first dose of this medicine could take two hours to give.
+This medicine needs to be given slowly, so the needle will remain in place for at least 1 hour.
+The first dose of this medicine could take 2 hours to give.

 - You may also receive a medicine to help prevent an allergic reaction.

-- You will need to stay in the hospital or cancer treatment center for at least one hour after you have finished your dose of this medicine.
+- You will need to stay in the hospital or cancer treatment center for at least 1 hour after you have received the medicine.
 You might need to stay longer if you have any signs of an allergic reaction.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.